The Four Noble Truths

 • WisdomPaññā (Antidote to Delusion)

-Reflect on the Three Marks of Existence in daily life.
-Investigate cause and effect (kamma).
-See how understanding impermanence, suffering, and not-self reduces clinging and aversion.
+Reflect on Three Marks daily.
+Investigate cause/effect (kamma).
+See how understanding impermanence, suffering, not-self reduces clinging/aversion.

 The Five PreceptsPañcasīla